P-Y-R-O-B-O-T/BASH/README.md

   local VARIABLE_NAME=VAL
 }
 ```
-> [!TIP]
-> `basename` command is used to extract the filename or last component of a path for a specified element we pass as an argument
-> `basename qwe/asd/zxc.qaz` outputs zxc

 ### COMMAND LINE ARGUMENTS
 * If we pass `N` command line arguments, we can access them by `$1`, `$2`, ... `$N` or like `${N}`